PostHog/posthog.com/contents/spotlight/startup-before-sunset-ai.md

 One example of this came from BeforeSunset's 'Plan my day' tool, where users are intended to add tasks and let the AI schedule time for them.
 [Session replays](/session-replay) showed users were instead adding their own timeblocks in the description, which helped the team understand how busy their users were and what tasks they spent their time on.

 > **Putting it into action:** Document your target audiences and personas somewhere that everyone can access, then use this to identify the communities where these users may congregate.
 Use the persona as a benchmark for the quality of your marketing assets, and be sure to engage with communities well in advance of a launch to build goodwill.
+See how [PostHog does this with ICPs](/blog/creating-ideal-customer-profile) for more info.

 ### 3. Move fast.
 Ask for support personally.